xgerat/visallo/docs/getting-started/ontology.md

     ```xml
     <visallo:displayType>textarea</visallo:displayType>
     ```
-* **propertyGroup** - Allows multiple properties to be included under a unified collapsible header in the element inspector.
+* **propertyGroup** - Allows multiple properties to be included under a unified collapsible header in the Inspector.
 All properties that match the value (case-sensitive) will be placed in a section.

     ```xml
     <visallo:propertyGroup xml:lang="en">My Group</visallo:propertyGroup>
     ```

 * **possibleValues** - Creates a pick list on the UI.
 The value is a JSON document describing the possible values.
-In this example, `F` will be the raw value saved in the property value, but `Female` would be displayed to user in pick list and in the element inspector.
+In this example, `F` will be the raw value saved in the property value, but `Female` would be displayed to user in pick list and in the Inspector.

     ```json
     {